 4.6.1.
-Your property may fall within or in proximity to a flood risk area.
-This may require a flood risk assessment or supporting information to be submitted with the application demonstrating how the proposal would address this matter.
-Further advice can be found on the Environment Agency's website.
+Your property may fall within or close to a flood risk area.
+This may require a flood risk assessment or supporting information to be submitted with the application demonstrating how the proposal would address flood risk matters.
+All householder development is covered by the Environment Agency's national flood risk advice and further advice can be found on the Agency's website, listed below this paragraph.
+Particularly house extension proposals falling within flood zones 2 (medium risk) and flood zones 3 (high risk) should look at the Environment Agency's website for further advice.
+The Environment Agency does not allow the culverting of watercourses and consideration should be given to the location of any culverts when designing a proposal as building on culverts and their easements is not likely to be permitted.